 A Dwelling Fire Owner policy provides coverage for damage to the structure—your home—in the event of a covered loss.
 Coverage A includes replacement cost for covered losses.
 This means that the structure of your home is valued using today's construction costs to rebuild or repair your home, which is not the same as the real estate value of your home.

-Homes with an older roof that may not be eligible for a standard Homeowners Insurance policy could be eligible for a Dwelling Fire Owner policy because the Dwelling Fire program has an Actual Cash Value Roof Loss Settlement endorsement that can be added to the base policy.
+Homes with an older roof that may not be eligible for a standard Homeowners Insurance policy could be eligible for a Dwelling Fire Owner policy because the Dwelling Fire program has a Roof Surfaces Payment Schedule that can be added to the base policy.

 Our Dwelling Fire Owner policy provides coverage for “other structures” located on the residence premises.
 For example: a detached garage or an in-ground swimming pool may be considered an “other structure”.
 Additional coverage is also available for pool enclosures.